nnirror/wax/README.md

 All devices communicate to each other with audio signals, similar to a modular synthesizer.

-As a supplement to the README document, this [walkthrough video](https://youtu.be/1iOWyA3fWJg) demonstrates how Wax works.

 # Getting started

 Wax runs entirely in the browser.
 When you load the web page, the virtual workspace is empty except for two `speaker` devices at the bottom.